Teaching Experience

 Assistant Professor at Northeastern University

-My First Time as a Teaching Assistant in the Chemistry Department at the University of Florida
+My First Time as a Teaching Assistant at University of Florida

 Given her circumstances, I felt that Mona delivered information well and communicated ideas exceedingly well.
 I was impressed to say the least, as well as humbled and inspired by her courage and fortitude.